-Employees in management occupations have been with the same employer the longest of any occupational category--6.9 years, up from 6.3 years in 2012 and 6.1 years in 2010
+- Employees in management occupations have been with the same employer the longer than most other occupational categories—5 years, down from 6.3 years in 2012 and 6.1 years in 2010

-Architecture and engineering occupations had a median tenure of 6.4 years in 2014.
-It dropped from 7 years on the previous tally.
+- Architecture and engineering occupations had a median tenure of 5.7 years in 2018.

 Tenure Among Younger Workers

 Analysts cite the BLS survey as proof Millennials hop from job to job more often than older co-workers.
-But the statistics themselves don't address this.
-What the stats tell us is younger people stay with their current employer for fewer years than their older co-workers.
+However, since younger people have had less time in the workforce to establish tenure, the stats don't necessarily bear that claim out.
+What the stats do tell us is younger people have been with their current employer for fewer years than their older co-workers.